 Voice Activation Commands:

-The act of merely speaking to a device and instructing it to accomplish complex tasks is a long-standing ambition of the scientific and technological community.
-The invention of IBM Shoebox in 1961 paved the way for innovation around voice-controlled devices.
+The scientific and technological community has long aspired to merely speak to a device and instruct it to accomplish complex tasks.
+The invention of the IBM Shoebox in 1961 paved the way for innovation around voice-controlled devices.

-Modern voice-controlled assistants are technologically advanced with accurate speech recognition capability and can connect with multiple devices through the Internet of Things ((IoT).
-Therefore, AI assistants must be initialized just as quickly with voice activation commands, as it is for them to carry out other complex commands.
+Modern voice-controlled assistants are technologically advanced with accurate speech recognition capability and can connect with multiple devices through the Internet of Things (IoT).
+Therefore, AI assistants must be initialized just as quickly with voice activation commands as they are to carry out other complex commands.

 Initializing Alexa:

-If you’re using Alexa in an iOS or Android phone, the Amazon Music Store, or even the Amazon shopping application, you’ll have to tap the Alexa Wake button manually.
+You'll manually tap the Alexa Wake button if you're using an iOS or Android phone, the Amazon Music Store, or even the Amazon shopping application.
 The apps do not support the wake word.

-If you’re trying to access Alexa through Windows, simply open the Cortana Application and instruct, “open Alexa.”
-Once set, the connection will allow you to task and command, Alexa, through the windows-based AI Assistant.
+If you are trying to access Alexa through Windows, open the Cortana Application and type "open Ale".
+Once set, the connection will allow you to task and command Alexa through the Windows-based AI Assistant.

 Source - Amazon Developers